escrow16/diameter_enum/README.md

 ```

 This mode in combination with the *-t* commandline switch can be used to send single Diameter commands to a given realm/host.
 For special cases certain AVPs might be added, removed or changed in the generated probe packets by editing the probe definition in the msgs folder.

+## How to Run the Test
+Once you have created the message file, use the -m flag to send it to the PCRF:

+...

+python3 diameter_enum.py -t sctp -m msgs/gx_ccr_i.msg <PCRF_IP_ADDRESS>

+...